praneeth6116/event-management-system/README.md

 prequisites:
-sbt is to be installed in the system
+sbt is to be installed in the system.
-Also a proper jdk should be installed and it is recommended to go through https://www.playframework.com/documentation/latest/Home and download sbt and jdk from the same.
+It is recommended to go through https://www.playframework.com/documentation/latest/Home and download sbt and jdk from the same.

 ## Running